-Tip 3: Roof Maintenance
+Tip 3: Roof maintenance

-Many home owners are surprised to learn that their roof is also a large part of why their home may or may not be energy efficient.
+Many homeowners are surprised to learn that their roof is also a large part of why their home may or may not be energy efficient.
 As one of the most important parts of any building, your roof has many responsibilities including keeping your belongings safe from the elements and maintaining a comfortable temperature inside the home.

 If your house has a faulty roof it can lead to at least 1/4 of your warm air escaping through the top of the building.
 Imagine that your home is a bottle and the lid is the roof.
 As we all know, hot air rises, and so if you have a damaged bottle cap all of the hot air is going to escape through the top of the bottle.
-Many home owners find it quite useful to call a roofing contractor and inquire about a quick roof inspection.
+Many homeowners find it quite useful to call a roofing contractor and inquire about a quick inspection.
 With their help, you can determine whether any roof repairs are necessary to help you save an ample amount of money on future heating costs.

 For more tips on how you can optimise the energy efficiency of your roof, visit this page.

-As an example, with the help of the app, you can turn your heater off during the day while you’re at work or if you’re on vacation.
-You can then turn the heater on while you’re commuting home so your house is at a comfortable temperature when you need it to be.
+As an example, with the help of the app, you can turn your heater off during the day while you’re at work or if you’re on holiday.
+You can then turn the heater on whilst you’re commuting so your house is at a comfortable temperature when you need it to be.
 There are a variety of other useful features integrated into the mobile application, such as being able to review your daily energy usage and tips for helping you to save more money.

 Another important advantage to Rointe Connect is that it gives you the ability to control all of your heating equipment from one convenient location.
 You won’t have to worry about dealing with separate thermostats or switches.
 Instead, all of your heating controls will easily be managed with a touch of your finger.
 This is essential for individuals that are interested in installing Rointe radiators in both residential and commercial properties.
 You can easily set up different zones or manage individual units through their app.
 There’s nothing better than being able to have your heating products function together as one and manage them all from one convenient location.

-As time progresses, customise the settings on your heater or to review your daily usage.
+As time progresses, customise the settings on your heater or review your daily usage.
 The more that you’re able to understand your average usage, the more you’ll be able to cut back on spending.
-This is simple with the help of Rointe Connect as the application gives you all of the most important information you’ll need in one convenient location.
+This is simple with the help of Rointe Connect as the application gives you the most important information you’ll need in one convenient location.
 You’ll be able to view your consumption, temperature, savings, and other important data statistics to help you save more.
 Also, the app is multi-platform so you can view it on your smartphone, tablet, or PC.

-Tip 6: Window Replacement
+Tip 6: Window replacement

 Much like ensuring that your roof is in working order, households throughout the UK should consider window replacement to help lower their average heating costs.
-Although the average cost of energy bills has dropped by approximately 4.4% today compared to the prices in 1970, there’s always room for home owners to keep more money in their pockets.
+Although the average cost of energy bills has dropped by approximately 4.4% today compared to the prices in 1970, there’s always room for homeowners to keep more money in their pockets.